CaiGroup/dna-seqfish-plus-multi-omics/README.md

 Free for non-commercial and academic research.
 The software is bound by the licensing rules of California Institute of Technology (Caltech)

 ## Contact
-* Contact the corresponding author: Long Cai (lcai@caltech.edu) for any inquiry.
+* Contact the corresponding authors: Long Cai (lcai@caltech.edu) or Yodai Takei (ytakei@caltech.edu) for any inquiry.